h4775346/l2tp-manager/SOLUTION-SUMMARY.md

 - Multiple PPP peers are handled simultaneously
 - Code is production-ready with clear comments for future administrators
 - All security considerations have been addressed (sudoers configuration, input validation)
+- Fixed sysctl configuration issue with rp_filter for PPP interfaces

+## Troubleshooting

+### Sysctl Configuration
+The original implementation had an issue with the sysctl configuration using wildcards for PPP interfaces.
+This has been fixed by:
+1. Setting `net.ipv4.conf.all.rp_filter = 2` in the sysctl config
+2. Dynamically setting rp_filter for specific PPP interfaces in the ip-up hook

+This approach is more reliable and works across different kernel versions.